 The immediate effect of Russia’s assault on Ukraine has been an unprecedented level of economic sanctions, accompanied by severed relationships in the cultural sphere.
 Western companies have withdrawn from Russia at a pace that must have come as a shock to the Kremlin.
-The multitude of war crimes committed by Russian troops are leading to further condemnations and even more severe sanctions.
+The multitude of war crimes committed by Russian troops is leading to further condemnations and even more severe sanctions.

 Where do we go from here?

 We do need a New World Order, one with a sound philosophical basis.
-In the West we must finally recognize once and for all that one cannot separate political and economic freedom.
+In the West, we must finally recognize once and for all that one cannot separate political and economic freedom.
 We cannot have peace and prosperity without individual rights.
 Free countries must have a consistent and coordinated trade and foreign policy that takes this into account.
 Compromises will only serve to make us less safe and less prosperous.
 Military strength comes from economic strength, and economic strength comes from freedom.